Simple and Efficient Heterogeneous Graph Neural Network: Experiment

 \subsection{Time Analysis}

-Firstly, we theoretically analyze the time complexity of SeHGNN compared to HAN and HGB in a single training mini-batch with $N$ target nodes, as Table~\ref{tab:time_complexity} shows.
-We assume the one-layer structure with $K$ metapaths for SeHGNN and HAN, and $L$-layer structure for HGB.
-The maximum hop of metapaths is also $L$ to ensure the same size of receptive field.
-All methods use one-layer MLP for feature projection and the dimension of input and hidden vectors is $D$.
-The average number of neighbors in metapath neighbor graphs on HAN and involved neighbors during multi-layer aggregation on HGB are $\mathcal{E}_1, \mathcal{E}_2$, respectively.
-Please note that both $\mathcal{E}_1$ and $\mathcal{E}_2$ grow exponentially with the length of metapaths and layer number $L$.
-For the above five datasets we use tens of metapaths at most, but each node averagely aggregates information from thousands of neighbors for $L\ge 3$.
-Generally, we have $\mathcal{E}_1, \mathcal{E}_2 \gg K^2$, so the theoretical complexity of SeHGNN is much lower than that of HAN and HGB.
+Firstly, we theoretically analyze the time complexity of SeHGNN compared to HAN and HGB as Table~\ref{tab:time_complexity} shows.
+We assume a one-layer structure with $k$ metapaths for SeHGNN and HAN, and $l$-layer structure for HGB.
+The maximum hop of metapaths is also $l$ to ensure the same size of receptive field.
+The number of target type nodes\footnote{For concise comparison, we only consider the complexity of linear projection for target type nodes on methods HAN and HGB.
+Please refer to Appendix for details.} is $n$ and the dimension of input and hidden vectors is $d$.
+The average number of neighbors in metapath neighbor graphs on HAN and involved neighbors during multi-layer aggregation on HGB are $e_1, e_2$, respectively.
+Please note that both $e_1$ and $e_2$ grow exponentially with the length of metapaths and layer number $l$.
+For the above five datasets we use tens of metapaths at most, but each node averagely aggregates information from thousands of neighbors for $l\ge 3$.
+Generally, we have $e_1\gg k^2, e_2 \gg k^2$, so the theoretical complexity of SeHGNN is much lower than that of HAN and HGB.

-Then we conduct experiments to statistically compare the time consumption of SeHGNN with previous HGNNs.
-Figure~\ref{fig:time_usage} shows the achieving micro-f1 scores relative to the average time consumption of each training epoch for these models, which reflects that SeHGNN has advantages on both the training speed and the model effect.
+To validate our theoretical analysis, we conduct experiments to compare the time consumption of SeHGNN with previous HGNNs.
+Figure~\ref{fig:time_usage} shows achieving micro-f1 scores relative to the average time consumption of each training epoch for these models, which reflects the superiority of SeHGNN on both the training speed and the model effect.